Design Ideas Submission Guide

 One of the really cool things about EDN is the Design Ideas section, where readers can post their idea for a new circuit or system, and others can comment on it, suggesting improvements or pointing out flaws.
 One of the things we've heard from new EEs is their appreciation of the experienced engineers that they get the opportunity to work with.
 Well, in some small companies or specialized areas, EEs may not have that kind of opportunity.
 That’s where EDN’s Design Ideas come into play.
 Readers can post their ideas, and others can chime in on what works.
 And even the most grizzled and experienced among us have been known to learn a thing or two from a good Design Idea!

 Have an idea that you want to get feedback on or score bragging rights for?
 Please follow the guidelines below, then submit your design.

 Here is a list of FAQs to get you started:

 Design Ideas are short, compact articles (typically three to six paragraphs) that solve design problems or display innovative ways to accomplish design tasks.
 The topic is up to you.
 We review articles that fall into virtually any technology area: analog or digital circuits, programmable logic, hardware-design languages, systems, programming tips, useful utilities, test techniques, and so on.
 The idea should be useful or innovative or tricky or educational.
 A Design Idea is not necessarily a complete engineering package.
 You don't have to submit a design for a complete system – just the idea that is the heart of your system.

 Do I get paid for a Design Idea?

 You bet.
 You won't get rich, but your idea will be read by hundreds of thousands of your colleagues around the world.
-If we accept your Design Idea, we pay $150, but you can live on the fame for years (or so we've been told).
+If we publish your Design Idea, we'll send you a $200 cheque, but you can live on the fame for years (or so we've been told).
 And it may just help you land your next job.